Wicked Cyclone Construction Update #20

 Not only has the double down been completed, the airtime hill after it has a little more than half its track in place!

 Next up will be completing the airtime hill and moving into the third turn of the ride.
-Now that most of the construction will be taking placer to the ground, construction should start to move even faster than before.
+Now that most of the construction will be taking placer to the ground, construction, which may involve equipment like the ones on those classified ads, should start to move even faster than before.

 That’s it for construction pictures… Now let’s take a look at some newly revealed Wicked Cyclone concept art!